EthanLeitch/GabbageBot/README.md

   * You may now save the config and move to the installation process.

 ## How to install:
+1. Clone this repository to your server with >git clone https://github.com/EthanLeitch/GabbageBot.git
-1. Install node.js at https://nodejs.org/en/
+2. Install node.js at https://nodejs.org/en/
-2.
+3. Install discord.js at https://discordjs.guide/preparations/
+4. Install node emoji with >npm install node-emoji
+5. Install fetch with >npm install node-fetch

 ## Adding the bot to your server:
 1. Go back to the [Discord Developer Portal](https://discordapp.com/developers/applications/) and click on your application.